The enclosure of the device must be sufficiently strong to retain its integrity under conditions of normal wear and tear.

 To test this it is subjected to various tests:

-An inward force of 45N over an area of 625 mm2.
+An inward force of 250N for 5 seconds over an area of a circular plane with a 30mm diameter.

-ensure their suitablility.
-Clause 28 of the standard specifies the safety factor to be used.
+suitablility.
+Clause 9.8 of the standard specifies the safety factor to be used.

 Hand held part are submitted to a drop test from a height of 1m.

-Portable equipment is dropped from depending on its weight, for example equipment weighing less than 10kg is dropped from a height of 5cm.
+Portable equipment is dropped from a height, depending on its weight, for example equipment weighing less than 10kg is dropped from a height of 5cm.

 Any electrically controlled mechanical movement must have an emergency switch.